 A few years ago, Alisha Bromfield, a Home Depot employee, was strangled and killed by her supervisor while the two were traveling to a wedding together.
 Read More

-While many crisis events are, by their nature, impossible to predict, the impact they have on retailers can be dramatically curtailed if the organization is prepared and crisis leadership is adequately prepared to manage the resultant disruption.
+Many crisis events are, by their nature, impossible to predict.
+However, the impact they have on retailers can be dramatically curtailed if the organization is prepared and crisis leadership is adequately prepared to manage the resultant disruption.
 Read More

-After a six-month Cal-OSHA investigation, which included a finding that employees had allegedly warned Read More
+After a six-month Cal-OSHA investigation, which included a finding Read More